doublemoulinet/Morrowind-Modular-Mod-Guide/EXPANDEDCORE.md

 1. [Project Atlas - Glow in the Dahrk Patch](https://www.nexusmods.com/morrowind/mods/45399?)
 	- Download the main file install *only* the following BAIN option:
 		- 10 Glow in the Dahrk Patch - Interior Sunrays
+	- Rename the mod to "Project Atlas - GitD Patch".
+Click OK.
 1. [Graphic Herbalism MWSE](https://www.nexusmods.com/morrowind/mods/46599?)
 	- Download and install the Main File
 	- Enable the following BAIN options: